You can install Document Control for Confluence Cloud from the Atlassian Marketplace. Click the "Try it free" button to get started.

 Once the add-on is installed, expand the Document Control for Confluence Cloud add-on in the Universal Plugin Manager and click "Configure".

-The configuration page provides many useful settings:
+The configuration page provides these settings:

 The Meanings settings allow the configuration of meanings associated with each signature added to a control document.
 You can customize the available Meaning options (the default options are based on the language of 21 CFR §11.50), or disable Meanings entirely.
+Optionally you can define a custom signature meaning type.

+A controlled document can be a page in a space.
+When you create a new controlled document in a restricted space or document, make sure the user "Electronic Signing for Confluence Cloud" has permissions on the new page.
 If you are creating a new page from scratch, the best practice is to choose the "Controlled document" template from the Create dialog:

 This template sets up the page with everything needed for use with the Document Control add-on.